 - In a small bowl, mix the sugar and cinnamon together.
 Then sprinkle over the apples.

-- Make the custard by blending the sour cream and egg yolks together.
+- Make the custard by whisking the sour cream and egg yolks together.
 Drizzle over the apples.
 Then use a spoon to spread it further.
 (The custard will not cover all the apples in the pan.)

 - Bake uncovered at 350 degrees for 25 minutes or until edges are light brown.
 DO NOT OVERBAKE.
 Let stand 5-10 minutes before serving.